freetronics/USBDroid/README.md

 Freetronics site:  <www.freetronics.com>
 Freetronics email: <info@freetronics.com>

-The USBHost is a 100% Arduino Compatible Board, based on the existing Uno, but with improvements and updates for ease of use, cost and getting started.
+The USBDroid is a 100% Arduino Compatible Board, based on the existing Uno, but with improvements and updates for ease of use, cost and getting started.
 It also includes on-board USB host functionality using a dedicated port.